 3.2.7.
-In January 2019, the NHS long-term plan was published setting out key ambitions for health and care over the next 10 years.
-The plan builds on the policy platform laid out in the NHS five year forward view (Forward View) which articulated the need to integrate care to meet the needs of a changing population and commits, amongst other things, to reducing pressure on A&E departments, establishing primary care networks and to developing fully integrated community-based health care.
+The NHS long-term plan (2019) sets out key ambitions for health and care over the next 10 years.
+The plan builds on the NHS five year forward view (which articulated the need to integrate care to meet the needs of a changing population and commits, amongst other things, to reducing pressure on A&E departments, establishing primary care networks and to developing fully integrated community-based health care.

 - 3.2.8.
-The South East London Integrated Care System (SEL) which is a partnership of NHS providers and Clinical Commissioning Groups serving the boroughs of Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark have responded to the Long Term plan.
-With regard to estates, the commentary is as follows: - Of the more than 200 buildings in SEL located outside main hospital sites, many have reached the end of their useful lives. - Whilst as a system we aspire to reduce our overall estate footprint to reduce running costs and enable investment in our core buildings, in some cases, estate capacity will also need to be expanded to meet growing demand, particularly for planned care. - We must change how we plan and manage our properties and other assets across SEL, moving to a co-ordinated and strategic whole system approach.
+ICS policy is to bring health and local partners together to collaborate at different geographies, at the South East London level, the Place level (borough level) and neighbourhood level (typically populations of 30,000 50,000). - 3.2.9.
+The South East London Integrated Care System (SEL) recognises with regard to estates that: - Of the more than 200 buildings in SEL located outside main hospital sites, many have reached the end of their useful lives. - Whilst as a system we aspire to reduce our overall estate footprint to reduce running costs and enable investment in our core buildings, in some cases, estate capacity will also need to be expanded to meet growing demand, particularly for planned care. - We must change how we plan and manage our properties and other assets across SEL, moving to a co-ordinated and strategic whole system approach.